shreya2736/ai-resume-analyzer/README.md

     pip install -r requirements.txt
     sentence-transformers will download the all-MiniLM-L6-v2 model on first use (~80 MB).

+##  Running the App
+    ```bash
+    streamlit run app.py
+The app will open in your default browser at http://localhost:8501.

 ##  Getting a Groq API Key
 The AI features (feedback, role recommendations, rewriting, report generation) require a Groq API key.
 1. Go to console.groq.com